EricssonResearch/calvin-base/calvin/examples/temperature/readme.md

 ### Calvin configuration

-The following plugins needs to be loaded to run this script:
+The following capability needs to be configured to run this script:
-- `environmental_sensor_plugin`
+- `io.temperature`

 A `calvin.conf` file is prepared for this purpose.
 For the `calvin.conf` to be loaded, start the calvin script from within the directory the `calvin.conf`